Staleness Factors and Volatility Estimation at High Frequencies: Conclusion and Discussion

-This article investigates the cross-sectional dependence of price staleness in a general continuous-time nonlinear factor model.
-We introduce a novel high-frequency maximum likelihood estimation (MLE) procedure and establish its asymptotic theory.
-We derive a downward-biased asymptotic result for the volatility matrix, which enables us to recover and validate the latent effective price volatility matrix.
+This paper studies the cross-sectional dependence of price staleness in a general continuous-time nonlinear factor model.
+We introduce a novel high-frequency maximum likelihood estimation procedure and establish its asymptotic theory.
+We derive asymptotic bias results showing that conventional volatility matrix estimators are downward biased under price staleness, which allows us to recover and validate the latent effective price volatility matrix.

-Several avenues for future research merit exploration.
-First, our model currently assumes constant staleness factor loadings.
-Allowing these loadings to vary over time would be a valuable extension, though particularly challenging because staleness manifests as binary indicators, unlike continuous price or return data.
+Several avenues for future research deserve exploration.
+First, our model assumes constant staleness factor loadings.
+Allowing these loadings to vary over time would be a valuable extension, though challenging because staleness manifests as binary indicators, unlike continuous value of price data.
 Second, we assume independence between volatility and staleness of effective prices.
-Exploring potential correlations between these factors could yield deeper insights.
-Third, a comprehensive analysis should simultaneously account for price jumps, microstructure noise, and staleness.
+Exploring potential correlations between these two could yield deeper insights.